polyipseity/information/special/value proposition canvas.md

 <!--pytextgen generate section="8ba2"--><!-- The following content is generated at 2024-03-22T20:40:48.908986+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←all: addressing all customer pains and gains
+- _(begin)_→::@::←all: addressing all customer pains and gains
-- all: addressing all customer pains and gains→:::←irrelevance: listing all products and services without considering the customer segment
+- all: addressing all customer pains and gains→::@::←irrelevance: listing all products and services without considering the customer segment
-- irrelevance: listing all products and services without considering the customer segment→:::←irrelevance: offer irrelevant pain relievers and gain creators
+- irrelevance: listing all products and services without considering the customer segment→::@::←irrelevance: offer irrelevant pain relievers and gain creators
-- irrelevance: offer irrelevant pain relievers and gain creators→:::←mix: mixing products and services with pain relievers and gain creators
+- irrelevance: offer irrelevant pain relievers and gain creators→::@::←mix: mixing products and services with pain relievers and gain creators
-- mix: mixing products and services with pain relievers and gain creators→:::←_(end)_
+- mix: mixing products and services with pain relievers and gain creators→::@::←_(end)_

 <!--/pytextgen-->

 ### fit

-Fit is when {{your pain relievers relieve customer pains, gain creators create customer gains, and products and services satisfy customer jobs}}.
-To check fit, {{put two ticks on the pair if there is a matching pair in the customer profile and the value map, and cross out those without any matches}}.
-A strong fit indicates {{customer satisfaction, market differentiation, and value creation}}.
+Fit is when {@{your pain relievers relieve customer pains, gain creators create customer gains, and products and services satisfy customer jobs}@}.
+To check fit, {@{put two ticks on the pair if there is a matching pair in the customer profile and the value map, and cross out those without any matches}@}.
+A strong fit indicates {@{customer satisfaction, market differentiation, and value creation}@}.

-However, checking the fit on paper like above is {{not enough}}.
-Fit happens in three stages: {{problem–solution fit, product–market fit, and business model fit}}.
-To achieve these three fits requires {{a nonlinear and iterative process}}.
-Value proposition design allows quick {{design, test, and repeat}}.
+However, checking the fit on paper like above is {@{not enough}@}.
+Fit happens in three stages: {@{problem–solution fit, product–market fit, and business model fit}@}.
+To achieve these three fits requires {@{a nonlinear and iterative process}@}.
+Value proposition design allows quick {@{design, test, and repeat}@}.

 ## design

-Design is {{designing business models from your value proposition}}.
+Design is {@{designing business models from your value proposition}@}.

 ### prototyping

-Prototyping is {{making quick study models to explore alternatives and reshape your value propositions}}.
+Prototyping is {@{making quick study models to explore alternatives and reshape your value propositions}@}.

 ### interview your customers